A look at recent struggles facing the Baltimore police force

 In firing the previous commissioner, Mayor Catherine Pugh said a change in leadership was needed immediately to address violence more quickly.
 De Sousa was touted as a change agent, and he promised to stamp out police corruption and make other big changes.

 Although violent crime rates in Baltimore have been high for decades, the churn in leadership comes as the city deals with what has been its highest-ever annual homicide rate: roughly 56 killings per 100,000 people last year.
-Baltimore currently has about 615,000 inhabitants.
+By comparison, the much-larger New York City had fewer than four killings per 100,000.

 Freddie Gray